mgechev/revive/RULES_DESCRIPTIONS.md

 _Description_: Function parameters that are passed by value, are in fact a copy of the original argument.
 Passing a copy of a `sync.WaitGroup` is usually not what the developer wants to do.
 This rule warns when a `sync.WaitGroup` expected as a by-value parameter in a function or method.

 _Configuration_: N/A

+## unused-import-alias

+_Description_: This rule warns on redundant import aliases.
+This happens when the alias used on the import statement matches the imported package name.

+_Configuration_: N/A